sajeeb-me/budget-tracker/README.md

 ## 🚀 Start All Services

 ```
-Builds and starts all containers fresh
+docker-compose up --build           # Builds and starts all containers fresh

-docker-compose up --build
 ```

 ## 🛑 Stop All Services (Cleanly)